 “Also, by investing in multiple companies and vaccine platforms at once, OWS increased the odds of having a vaccine, or vaccines, available by the beginning of 2021,” he added.

-The UK government Vaccine Taskforce have also been a significant contributor to a wide variety of vaccine research.
-Recipients of this funding helped develop the Oxford/AstraZeneca vaccine.
+The United Kingdom government’s Vaccine Taskforce has also been a significant contributor to a wide variety of vaccine research.
+Recipients of this funding helped develop the AstraZeneca vaccine.
 The designers of this vaccine were the first to publish peer reviewed

 Dr. Kenyon explained that mRNA vaccines deliver the coronavirus S protein’s genetic material.
 Our own cells then use the information stored in the mRNA to make the S proteins.
 The immune system is then “trained” to recognize these spikes, preparing it for a future attack.

 “When challenged with the real virus, your immune system attacks the real surface protein of the virus and inactivates it through the immune system capabilities,” Dr. Kenyon told MNT.

 According to Dr. Kenyon, misinformation surrounding mRNA vaccines stems from a concern that the vaccine infects people with the virus.